-- a.
-The weighting of the precious metals contained in the basket changes during the term of the certificates corresponding to the performance of the actual market prices of the several precious metals, whereas the number of ounces of the respective precious metal always remains constantly. (i.e. when the market price of one precious metal rises more than the price of another precious metal, then the weighting for the former metal arises accordingly. - b.
-If during the term of the certificates no closing price is determined and published for the respective precious metal or, if in the opinion of the issuer, there is a market disruption, the issuer will take such measures in order to reinstate the original economic situation of the holder of the certificates.
-If a precious metal is irrevocably cancelled from trading at the relevant price fixing entity, this precious metal will be deleted from the basket.
-The value of this metal will be averaged to the metals remaining in the basket in accordance with their respective actual weighting.
+(i.e. when the settlement price of one commodity rises more than the price of another commodity, then the weighting for the former commodity arises accordingly.

+- 5. If during the term of the certificates no official settlement price is determined and published for the respective commodity or, if in the opinion of the issuer, there is a market disruption, the issuer will take such measures in order to reinstate the original economic situation of the holder of the certificates.
+If a commodity is irrevocably cancelled from trading at the relevant price fixing entity, this commodity will be deleted from the basket.
+The value of this commodity will be averaged to the commodities remaining in the basket in accordance with their respective actual weighting.
 The situation of the holder of the certificates may not be deteriorated by these adjustments.
-The decision of the issuer or third party authorized by him concerning such adjustments of the basket is binding for all parties involved unless there is an obvious mistake and will be published.
+The decision of the issuer or third party authorized by him concerning such adjustments of the basket is binding for all parties involved unless there is an obvious mistake and will be published. - 6.
+The "initial fixing date" is 26 March 2008.